Menu

 $ claude login

-Ready to Parallelize Your Workflow?
+Ready to parallelize?

 Install Lanes from the VS Code Marketplace and start running multiple agents today.